starling021/ehtools/README.md

 You can also manage your installed tools by accessing option 6.
 To download Pupy, we'll go to option 2, which is remote access.
 Here, we will see a list of different tools for remote access, and we can select option 3 for Pupy.
 Here, we can see Pupy is not installed because it appears in red.

-# Why our CLI?
+# Why our Framework?

-> more than 58 hacker tools
+> more than 58 tools for pentesting

-> fast hacking
+> password protection

 > easy in learning

-> more than 100 tools you can install from this CLI
+> more than 100 tools you can install from ehtools or ehtoolslite

 ![2018-11-03 0 31 21](https://user-images.githubusercontent.com/43011806/47941719-5bec3180-df00-11e8-8769-af1979dd5f58.png)
 ![2018-11-03 0 32 00](https://user-images.githubusercontent.com/43011806/47941721-5e4e8b80-df00-11e8-8e8c-aaa881092bd2.png)